Spring 2020 Billing Information

 When is the bill due?

-The Fall 2019 bill is due August 5, 2019.
+The Spring 2020 bill is due January 2, 2020.
 Please be sure to check online what the due date is for your specific charges.
-Changes and such may alter some of the due dates.
+Late registrants may have a different due date.
+Changes to schedules, housing and meals, may alter some of the due dates.

 What happens if I don't pay my bill by the due date?